EciStg/order-placement/stock/README.md

 -   **unitCost:** [optional] amount of currency required to purchase the good or service
 -   **total:** [optional] total amount of currency for the item
 -   **currency:** [optional] describes the transactional currency
--   **location:** [optional] when a good or service is being ordered for a specific asset the location tells you exactly where to find the asset
--   **shippingMethod:** [optional] shipping carrier and method
 -   **itemsCount:** [optional] if there is only one item in the request. [required] if there is more than one item in the request
 -   **items:** the goods or services being ordered. [optional] if there is only one item in the request. [required] if there is more than one item in the request